 Taking part in swimming challenges will not only help increase your training, all those hours in the water will help you maintain a healthy lifestyle.
 Before taking to the water and reaping all the benefits, spend some time on land strengthening your muscles.
 As with any sport, becoming a proficient swimmer takes time, and plenty of practise.

-We’ve put together this awesome guide to swimming challenges, giving useful advice on how to get started and top tips for beginner swimmers.
+We’ve put together this handy guide to swimming challenges, giving useful advice on how to get started and top tips for beginner swimmers.

 Swimming Challenges for Beginners